 T2 M6 G43T2 will select Tool number 2 for the next tool change, M6 calls a python script (m6.py) to perform a tool change and G43 tells the program to start using the offset.
 M6 will cause a program pause so the user can manually change the tool, then click the Resume button.
 The status LED will turn orange when the program is paused.
 The m6.py script can be customized, see the Python Script section.

-This tool offset will be active until the next tool change command.
-In PyMini clicking the All Zero button will reset the tool offset back to zero.
+This tool length offset will be active until the next tool change command.
+In PyMini clicking the All Zero button will reset the offset back to zero.

 The All Zero button will set the Machine Origin, normally this is also the Program Origin.
 You can change the Program Origin with G54-G59.
 When the gcode program first starts G54 is the default offset.
 Using this screen one could set G55 to the location of a second part, G56 to the location of a third part, etc.

 This is an interactive screen.
 One can jog to specific location and use the Teach button to read the current position for that axis.
 Nothing is saved until the Ok button is pressed.